Eschatologue/CM_wiki/docs/chr-creation/origin/species/dragonborn.md

 ### Crown & Misery

 Dragonborn are a proud species, valuing clan loyalty and personal prowess above all else.
-Their origins trace back to the ancient Aeginae progenitor, whose name has been lost to history.
+Their origins trace back to the ancient Aeginae progenitor.
 Aeginae sculpted the Dragonborn from its own scales, creating them as a race of executors bound to serve their creator.
 This bond led to a long history of fear and ostracisation from other races.

 Now, with the Aeginae all but extinct, the Dragonborn remain resolute in their desire for independence.
 Determined to maintain self-sufficiency, they refuse to owe allegiance to anyone—not even the gods, and certainly not the Spires.